Despite Trump victory lap, Ford wasn't planning to move plant to Mexico

 Related: Ford will be the first automaker to import cars to India to the U.S.

+"Absolutely not.
+Zero.
+Not one job will be lost.
+Most of our investment is here in the US.
+And that's the way it will continue to be," Fields said in September.
+"It's really unfortunate when politics get in the way of the facts."

+In October Bill Ford called Trump's criticism of the automaker founded by his great-grandfather "infuriating."

-Ford has announced plans to move small car production to a new plant under construction in Mexico, but the workers who now build those models -- the C-Max and Ford Focus -- will keep their jobs and be put to work building more profitable and popular vehicles, likely the new Ford Bronco SUV.
+Ford has announced plans to move small car production to a new plant under construction in Mexico.
+But the workers who now build those models -- the C-Max and Ford Focus -- will keep their jobs and be put to work building more profitable and popular vehicles, likely the new Ford Bronco SUV.

-Ford did announce plans this week to be the first automaker to import a passenger vehicle from India to the United States when it introduces the EcoSport to the U.S. market in 2018.
-That compact crossover SUV has always been built at the plant in India, though, and has never been built in the United States.

 This is not the first time that Trump has claimed credit for getting Ford to change its mind on Mexico production when in fact Ford was only following the terms of a contract it had reached with the UAW.